Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

-Where $\hat x_i$ is the $i^{th}$ estimate value of desired signal, and $x$ is the input simulated data.
-It provides the squared average of the difference between the input and output signal before and after the filtering of the $N$ simulated data.
-The smaller value of RMSE means the output of the filter is closer to the desired signal.
+Here, $\hat x_i$ is the $i^{th}$ estimated value of the desired signal, and $x$ is the input simulated data.
+The RMSE provides the squared average of the differences between the input and output signals before and after filtering of the $N$ simulated data.
+A smaller RMSE value indicates that the filter output is closer to the desired signal.

-In Figure \ref{fig:rmse_low} and Figure \ref{fig:rmse_high}, we show the results of the RMSE of the three filters, at two case, low noise level and high noise level, respectively.
-The results show that the polynomial fitting gives the largest RMSE value for both noise level cases, followed by the Wiener filter and the smallest one is given by the high-pass filter.
-For two white noise levels, $1000\mu K\sqrt{s}$, and $1400\mu K\sqrt{s}$, the RMSE values of all three filters increase with the noise level increases.
-The main reason is that white noise interferes with the efficiency of the filters.
-The increase of RMSE values of polynomial fitting is more significant than for the high-pass and Wiener filters, indicating that the performance of the polynomial fitting decreases significantly when the noise level increases.
+Figure \ref{fig:rmse_low} and Figure \ref{fig:rmse_high} show the RMSE results obtained by applying the three filters to the simulated TOD for low and high atmospheric noise levels, respectively.
+The results indicate that the polynomial fitting filter has the highest RMSE value for both low and high noise levels, followed by the Wiener filter, while the high-pass filter has the lowest RMSE value.
+In both cases, the RMSE value increases with the amount of atmospheric emission in the TOD.
+This can be attributed to the high level of white noise, which reduces the filtering efficiency, and the presence of large $1/f$ noise, which increases the residuals.
+The increase in RMSE values for polynomial fitting is more significant than for the high-pass and Wiener filters, indicating that the performance of the polynomial fitting filter decreases significantly as the noise level increases.

 In order to compare the filtering efficiency more intuitively on the TOD domain, we have specifically calculated the ratio of the RMSE of the input TOD to the output TOD, which gives a more direct indication of the filtering efficiency.
 The ratio is defined as follows: